 Chemical Mechanical Planarization (CMP).
-CMP flattens, or planarizes, the topography of the surface of the wafer after deposition by use of CMP polishing pads and slurries containing abrasive particles in a chemical mixture.
+The CMP process flattens, or planarizes, the topography of the surface of the wafer after deposition by use of mechanical force, CMP polishing pads and slurries containing abrasive particles in a chemical mixture.
 The purpose of CMP is to permit the patterning of small features on the resulting smooth surface by the photolithography process.
 We offer a broad range of products used by semiconductor manufacturers during and immediately following the CMP process.
-Our Planarclean®, ESC-784 and TitanKleanTM formulated chemical materials remove defects from wafer surfaces after the CMP process.
-We also offer high pH formulations that provide passivation of copper surfaces on the wafer after the post CMP cleaning.
-Our filtration and purification systems are used to filter the liquid slurries and to remove oversized particles and contaminants that can cause defects on a wafer's surface, while not affecting the functioning of the abrasive particles in the liquid slurries.
-Our consumable polyvinyl alcohol (PVA) roller brushes are used to clean the wafer for subsequent operations and our pad conditioners are used to prepare the surface of the CMP polishing pad.
+Our PlanarClean® and ESC-784 formulated chemical materials remove defects from wafer surfaces after the CMP process, and passivate the surface to prevent subsequent corrosion.
+Our filtration and purification systems are used to filter the liquid slurries and cleans chemistries to remove oversized particles and contaminants that can cause defects on a wafer's surface, while not affecting the functionality of the solutions.
+Our Planarcore® polyvinyl alcohol (PVA) roller brushes are used in conjunction with our cleans chemistries to clean the wafer after completion of the CMP process to prepare the wafer for subsequent operations and our Planargem® pad conditioners are used to prepare the surface of the CMP polishing pad prior to every polishing cycle.

 Photolithography.
 Photolithography is the process step that defines the patterns of the circuits to be built on the chip.
-Before photolithography, a wafer is precoated with photoresist, a light-sensitive film composed of ultra-high purity chemicals in liquid form.
+Before photolithography, a wafer is pre-coated with photoresist, a light-sensitive film composed of ultrahigh purity chemicals in liquid form.
 The photoresist is exposed to specific forms of radiation, such as ultraviolet light, electrons or x-rays, to form patterns that eventually become the circuitry on the chip.
 This process is repeated many times, using different patterns and interconnects between layers to form the complex, multi-layer circuitry in a semiconductor chip.
 As device geometries decrease and wafer sizes increase, it is even more critical that these photoresists are dispensed onto the wafer with accurate thickness and uniformity, as well as with extremely low levels of contamination, so that manufacturers can achieve acceptable yields in the manufacturing process.
 Our liquid filtration and liquid dispense systems play a critical role in assuring the pure, accurate and uniform dispense of photoresists onto the wafer.
-In addition, ST and AP photoresist strip cleaning materials are proprietary chemistries used for negative resist removal, and our gas micro-contamination systems eliminate airborne amine contaminants that can disrupt effective photolithography processes.
+In addition, ST and AP photoresist strip cleaning materials are proprietary chemistries used for negative resist removal, and our gas microcontamination control systems eliminate airborne amine contaminants that can disrupt effective photolithography processes.

 Etch and Resist Strip.
 Etch is the process of selectively removing precise areas of thin films that have been deposited on the surface of a wafer.
-The hardened photoresist protects the remaining material that makes up the circuits.
+It is used in conjunction with photolithography to define the multi-layer circuitry on a semiconductor chip.
+The photolithography process defines the patterns that make up the circuitry.
 During etch, specific areas of the film not covered by photoresist are removed to leave a desired circuit pattern.
-Similarly, resist strip is a process of removing the photoresist material from the wafer after the desired pattern has been etched on the wafer.
-Emerging advanced etch and resist strip applications require our ST-250TM and TitanKleanTM formulated solutions to remove photo resists and postetch residues, and our gas filters and purifiers to help assure the purity of the process gas streams used in the etch process.
+After the etch process, the hardened resist needs to be completely removed.
+Advanced etch and resist strip applications require our ST-250TM and TitanKlean® formulated solutions to remove photo resists and postetch residues, and our gas filters and purifiers to help assure the purity of the process gas streams used in the etch process.
+As more and more materials are introduced at very advanced technology nodes, there is an increased need for wet chemistries that are capable of removing one material without removing anything else.
+This is driving demand for selective wet etch formulations.